 Everyone pictures retirement differently.
-For some, it’s the opportunity to travel the world and experience new things.
+For some, it’s the opportunity to travel and experience new things.
 For others, it’s helping with the grandkids and staying close to home.
 No matter how you picture your retirement, one notion will always ring true – every day is a Saturday.

 No one wants to outlive their money, so – whether you intend to spend your last penny on your last breath or leave as much as possible to your heirs or charity – budgeting for retirement is critical for stability and contentment.
 Therefore, abiding by a few simple rules can significantly enhance how well your budget will serve you throughout your retirement years.